Infrared finite scattering theory: Amplitudes and soft theorems

 What is the out-state which arises in such theories?
 Just as the infrared divergences in the usual \(S\)-matrix amplitudes signaled that the standard Fock space is not sufficient to describe all scattering states, the collinear divergences in massless QED and unconfined Yang-Mills theories indicate that one must further generalize the space of asymptotic states in order to define amplitudes.
 Indeed, just as in QED with massive charges, in the ``bulk'' the scattering of any massless charged particles will result in the emission of large number soft photons.
 However, in contrast to standard QED, in massless QED there is no threshold to pair produce into electron-positron pairs.
 Such pairs will also radiate soft photons and this process presumably occurs indefinitely.
-To our knowledge, the ``out'' quantum state that results from these processes as well as analogous processes that occur Yang Mills theories --- which is directly related to the formation of ``jets''.
-While perturbative \cite{Contopanagos:1991yb,Curci:1978kj,Havemann:1985ra,DelDuca:1989jt,Forde:2003jt,Kosower:1999xi,Feige:2014wja,Hannesdottir:2019umk} and heuristic \cite{Gribov:1981jw} analyses of such out-states have been considered, to our knowledge a complete characterization --- at a similar level as provided in \cref{sec:mem-fock} in the case of infrared divergences due to soft radiation --- of the ``out'' states that arise in such theories has not been completed.
+An analogous process occurs in Yang-Mills theories --- which is directly related to the formation of ``jets''.
+While perturbative \cite{Contopanagos:1991yb,Curci:1978kj,Havemann:1985ra,DelDuca:1989jt,Forde:2003jt,Kosower:1999xi,Feige:2014wja,Hannesdottir:2019umk} and heuristic \cite{Gribov:1981jw} analyses of such out-states have been considered, to our knowledge a complete characterization of the ``out'' states --- at a similar level as provided in \cref{sec:mem-fock} in the case of infrared divergences due to soft radiation --- that arise in such theories has not been completed.
 We leave this construction as well as the formulation of infrared-finite superscattering amplitudes in massless QED and Yang-Mills theories for future work.

-\acknowledgements G.S. is supported by the Princeton Gravity Initiative at Princeton University.
-This work was supported in part the NSF grant PHY-2107939 to the University of California, Santa Barbara.
+\acknowledgments We would like to thank Holmfridur Hannesdottir for helpful discussions.
+G.S. is supported by the Princeton Gravity Initiative at Princeton University.
+This work was supported in part by the NSF grant PHY-2107939 to the University of California, Santa Barbara.